MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/migration-upgrade/data-migration-tool.md

 ---
 # required metadata

-title: AX 2009 upgrade - Use the Data migration tool to migrate from Dynamics AX 2009 to Dynamics 365 for Finance and Operations
+title: AX 2009 upgrade - Use the Data migration tool to migrate from Dynamics AX 2009 to Finance and Operations
 description: This topic describes how to use the Data migration tool (DMT) to migrate data from Microsoft Dynamics AX 2009 to Finance and Operations.
 author: kfend
 manager: AnnBe